 Depreciation accounting requires estimation of the useful lives of the assets to be depreciated as well as adoption of a method of depreciation.
 We calculate depreciation using the straight-line method over the estimated useful lives of the depreciable assets.
 We have historically estimated the useful lives of our machinery and equipment to be three to five years, with the substantial majority of our packaging assets having estimated useful lives of four years.
 Effective with the fourth quarter of 2002, we changed the estimated useful lives of certain of our packaging equipment from four years to seven years for depreciation purposes, which is in line with our historical usage and consistent with other companies in our industry.
-We did not extend the useful lives of the packaging equipment associated with the second quarter impairment charge based on our expected use of that equipment and the associated cash flows.
+We did not extend the useful lives of the packaging equipment associated with the second guarter impairment charge based on our expected use of that equipment and the associated cash flows.
 This change decreased our net loss by approximately \$16.7 million, or \$0.10 per share.
 There was no offsetting impact to our tax provision related to the change in useful lives because of our consolidated net losses for 2002 and our recognition of a valuation allowance against the associated net operating loss carryforwards.

 Selling, General and Administrative Expenses.
 Selling, general and administrative expenses decreased \$11.2 million, or 5.9%, to \$179.9 million, or 12.8% of net revenues, in 2002 from \$191.1 million, or 14.3% of net revenues, in 2001.
 The decrease in these costs was largely attributed to \$12.6 million in cost reductions principally related to our U.S. based administrative overhead cost reduction initiatives; partially offset by \$0.9 million for increased administrative costs related to our factories.
 Our factory administrative expenses increased overall as a result of our 2002 and 2001 acquisitions offset by factory cost reduction initiatives.

 Research and Development.
 Research and development expenses decreased \$7.6 million to \$31.2 million, or 2.2% of net revenues, in 2002 from \$38.8 million, or 2.9% of net revenues, in 2001.
+The decrease in these costs was primarily attributable to our corporate cost reduction initiatives, which included closing our two U.S. research and development facilities during the second and third quarters of 2002 and consolidating these activities within our existing Asian-based research and development facilities.
 Our research and development efforts support our customers' needs for smaller packages and increased functionality.
-We continue to invest our research and development resources to further the development of flip chip interconnection solutions, chip scale packages that are nearly the size of the semiconductor die, micro-electromechanical system ("MEMS") devices used in a variety of end markets including automotive, industrial and personal entertainment, our stacked chip packages that stack as many as three semiconductor dies in a single package, and System-in-Package technology, that uses both advanced packaging and traditional surface mount techniques to enable the combination of technologies in a single chip.
+We continue to invest our research and development resources to further the development of flip chip interconnection solutions, chip scale packages that are nearly the size of the semiconductor die, micro-electromechanical system ("MEMS') devices used in a variety of end markets including automotive, industrial and personal entertainment, our stacked chip packages that stack as many as three semiconductor dies in a single package, and System-in-Package technology, that uses both advanced packaging and traditional surface mount techniques to enable the combination of technologies in a single chip.